phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_install.rst

 1. Go to the `Qualcomm Software Center <https://softwarecenter.qualcomm.com/#/catalog/item/Qualcomm_Software_Center>`__, and then select :guilabel:`Download`.
 The QSC Debian package (``.deb``) downloads to your machine.

 2. To install the QSC Debian package using the Ubuntu GNOME GUI, install GDebi first.
-Run the following command on your Linux host computer to install GDebi:
+Run the following commands on your Linux host computer to install GDebi:

    ::